PythonCoderUnicorn/CAN-Elections2025/README.md

 - OTH = other/ independent

 > this election is historic to have such a binary political party race instead of the normal vote split of NDP and BQ votes

+the number of seats to gain a Majority madnate is 172 seats, otherwise a minority government.